savannaac/adnat/README.md

 6. Log out by selecting the "sign out"

 ### Additional Usage

+#### Organization
   - Join organization by selecting an organization (under "all organizations:") on the home page
   - Leave organization by selecting your organization (under "your organization:") on the home page
   - Must belong to organization to edit (select joined organization under "all organizations:")
   - Delete organization by selecting any organization (under "all organizations:") on the home page
     - Must leave your own organization to delete

+  #### Shift
+  - Edit your shift(s) on your organization's overview page
+  - Delete your shift(s) on your organization's overview page

 ## Contributing